Responding to new and established marine pests

 - Are the tools and equipment required for taking action available or accessible?

-Northland Regional Council is currently collaborating with a science provider to test the use of ultra- sonic sound as a way of destroying biofouling on structures and hulls.
+Northland Regional Council has collaborated with a science provider to test the use of ultra- sonic sound as a way of destroying biofouling on structures and hulls. in 2018, the tool is still in development.
 Developing such innovative technologies is an important part of arming the Council, and the region, with a suite of marine biosecurity protection tools.